Kate likes ideas that challenge societal norms and natural order. As a reader, she deems to share her newfound ideas to the world.

-The irony and hypocrisy of the situation in the story is so brilliant and well constructed.
-I like the way Schulman demonstrates how logic and emotions, especially love, does not coexist.
+The irony and hypocrisy of the situation in the story are so brilliant and well constructed.
+I like the way Schulman demonstrates how logic and emotions, especially love, do not coexist.
 Both love and logic may hold truth but merging the two ideas so that they may justify each other is simply not possible.

 In a logical sense, it may be concluded that love is a fallacy.
 Not in the way that it is purely a fabrication but because of how the way it works.
 Love sometimes disregards clear indications of error.
 It usually fails to recognize the most obvious warnings because it is blinded by what it only wants to see.